silambarasuanbu/IP_binding/README.md

-# ipbinding
-This is for bind the additional IP address in Linux centOS7 servers
+#this is the script for ipbinding in Linux centOS7